a0124453/main/docs/User_Guide.md

 ### Date and Time

 Date is specified in DDMMYY or DDMMYYYY format, separators are optional.
 Year, or year and month can be omitted.
 If so they are replaced by the current month/year.
+However, a lot of other things work as well.
+Try `today`,`tuesday`, or even `day after tomorrow`.
+All these works!
+The date and time input is very, very flexible.
+So use your imagination:)

-Time can be specified in 24-hr format with a 'h' suffix e.g. `2359h`.
-12-hr time ends with either 'am' or 'pm', e.g. `1259pm`.
+Similarly, time can be specified in either 24-hr format e.g. `2359` or 12-hr format with 'am' or 'pm', e.g. `1259pm`.
 Separators are optional, and minutes can be omitted, to be replaced with 00 by default.